scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION routers and endpoints connect to each other via links.
 A link refers to a physical or logical connection between two SCION nodes (e.g. router or endpoint).
 A SCION path between two endpoints traverses one or more links.

-SCION ASes are organized into logical groups called Isolation Domains (ISDs).
+SCION ASes - each being a network under a common administrative control - are organized into logical groups called Isolation Domains (ISDs).
 Each ISD consists of ASes that are part of a uniform trust environment (i.e. a common jurisdiction) and is administered by a set of distinguished ASes called core ASes.

 SCION distinguishes three types of links between ASes: (1) core links, (2) parent-child links, and (3) peering links.